FIAP-SOAT-G20/fiap-tech-challenge-3-lambda-auth-tf/README.md

 # Lambda Authentication Service

-This project implements a serverless authentication service using Go, Clean Architecture, and AWS Lambda.
+This project implements a serverless authentication service using Go, Clean Architecture, AWS Lambda and AWS API Gateway.
 The service receives customer credentials, validates them, and returns a signed JWT token upon successful authentication.
 The architecture enables scalability, maintainability, and testability.

 ---